Configure NPS on a Multihomed Computer

 IPv6 traffic syntax:[IPv6Address]:UDPport, where the brackets around IPv6Address are required, IPv6Address is the IPv6 address that is configured on the network adapter over which you want to send RADIUS traffic, and UDPport is the RADIUS port number that you want to use for RADIUS authentication or accounting traffic.

 The following characters can be used as delimiters for configuring IP address and UDP port information:

 Interface delimiter: semicolon (;)

-Make sure that your network access servers are configured with the same RADIUS UDP port numbers that you configure on your NPS servers.
+Make sure that your network access servers are configured with the same RADIUS UDP ports that you configure on your NPS servers.
 The RADIUS standard UDP ports defined in RFCs 2865 and 2866 are 1812 for authentication and 1813 for accounting; however, some access servers are configured by default to use UDP port 1645 for authentication requests and UDP port 1646 for accounting requests.

 If you do not use the default RADIUS ports, you must configure exceptions on the firewall for the local computer to allow RADIUS traffic on the new ports.